wolfSSL/wolfTPM/README.md

 Portable TPM 2.0 project designed for embedded use.

+## Project Features

+* This implementation provides all TPM 2.0 API’s in compliance with the specification.
+* This uses the TPM Interface Specification (TIS) to communicate over SPI.
+* The design allows for easy portability to different platforms:
+	* Native C code designed for embedded use.
+	* Single IO callback for hardware SPI interface.
+	* No external dependencies.
+	* Compact code size and minimal memory use.
+* Examples for the Raspberry Pi and STM32 with CubeMX.
+* Includes demo code for the most commonly used API’s.
+* Includes wrappers for Key Generation, RSA encrypt/decrypt, ECC sign/verify and ECDH.
+* Testing done using the Infineon OPTIGA SLB9670 module.

 ## TPM 2.0 Overview

 ### Hierarchies

 Platform    TPM_RH_PLATFORM
-Storage     TPM_RH_OWNER
+Owner       TPM_RH_OWNER
 Endorsement TPM_RH_ENDORSEMENT
-Ephemeral   TPM_RH_NULL (no seed, lost on reboot)

 Each hierarchy has their own manufacture generated seed.

 The arguments used on TPM2_Create or TPM2_CreatePrimary create a template which is fed into a KDF to produce the same key based hierarchy used.
-This same key is generated the same each time and even after reboot.
-The generation of a new RSA 2048 bit key takes about 15 seconds, so typically these are created and then stored in NV using TPM2_EvictControl.
+The key generated is the same each time; even after reboot.
+The generation of a new RSA 2048 bit key takes about 15 seconds.
+Typically these are created and then stored in NV using TPM2_EvictControl.
 Each TPM generates their own keys uniquely based on the seed.

+There is also an Ephemeral hierarchy (TPM_RH_NULL), which can be used to create ephemeral keys.

 ### Platform Configuration Registers (PCRs)